Generative AI Project Template

 The project uses uv as a package manager and is configured as a workspace, so dependencies for both packages can be installed with a single command.

 frontend/: The NiceGUI frontend application.pyproject.toml: Frontend-specific dependencies.src/: Source code for the frontend.backend/: The FastAPI backend application.pyproject.toml: Backend-specific dependencies.src/: Source code for the backend..github/: GitHub-specific files.workflows/: GitHub Actions CI/CD pipelines.dependabot.yml: Dependabot configuration for dependency updates.assets/: Static assets like images.scripts/: Utility scripts.tests/: Pytest unit and integration tests..env.example: Example environment variables.
-Create a.envfrom this.Dockerfile: To build the application container.docker-compose.yml: To run services likefrontend,backend, andollama..gitlab-ci.yml: GitLab CI configuration file.Makefile: Shortcuts for common commands likeinstall,run,test.pyproject.toml: Definesuvworkspace and shared dependencies.uv.lock: Lock file foruvpackage manager..pre-commit-config.yaml: Configuration for pre-commit hooks.mkdocs.yml: Configuration for the documentation site.README.md,CONTRIBUTING.md,CODE_OF_CONDUCT.md,LICENSE: Project documentation.
+Create a.envfrom this.Dockerfile: To build the application container.docker-compose.yml: To run services likefrontend,backend, andollama..gitlab-ci.yml: GitLab CI configuration file.Makefile: Main entry point that includes modular makefiles.makefiles/: Modular makefile includes organized by purpose.common.mk: Shared variables (colors, UV path, Ollama models).install.mk: Installation targets (uv, dependencies, Ollama).dev.mk: Development targets (run frontend/backend, pre-commit).test.mk: Testing targets (pytest, Ollama tests).build.mk: Build and Docker targets.ci.mk: CI/CD targets (GitHub Actions locally).clean.mk: Cleanup targets (cache management).pyproject.toml: Definesuvworkspace and shared dependencies.uv.lock: Lock file foruvpackage manager..pre-commit-config.yaml: Configuration for pre-commit hooks.mkdocs.yml: Configuration for the documentation site.README.md,CONTRIBUTING.md,CODE_OF_CONDUCT.md,LICENSE: Project documentation.

 - Ubuntu 22.04 or MacOS